An Ultimate Guide to WhatsApp Business API Pricing

 Example of an Authentication message template

 When you initiate a conversation using a template, a WhatsApp fee is charged regardless of whether you receive a response from your customer.
-The conversation will open the moment you send the template, meaning you can send an unlimited number of messages to your customer within the next 24 hours.
+The conversation will open when you send the template, meaning you can send unlimited messages to your customer within 24 hours.

 User-Initiated conversation & Business-initiated conversation explained